Understanding and Resolving User Permission Issues

 1. Always Use a Non-Root User

-As mentioned earlier, run your containers as a non-root user whenever possible.
+As mentioned earlier, run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » your containers as a non-root user whenever possible.
 This reduces the attack surface and helps prevent unauthorized access to the host system.

 2. Utilize Docker Volumes